jspears/gazel/ICON_SETUP.md

 ✅ **Icons are configured and ready to use**
 - All required icon files have been generated
 - Icons work in both development and production modes
-- Easy regeneration with `pnpm generate-icons`
+- Easy regeneration with `yarn generate-icons`
 - Platform-specific icons for macOS, Windows, and Linux

 The icon setup is complete and follows Electron best practices!